melmzv/arg_ss24_project/README.md

 - `info`: This is a folder that can store additional documentation.
 In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.

 You also see an `output` directory but it is empty.
 Why?
-Because you will create the output locally on your computer, if you want.
+Because the output is created locally on your computer.

 ### How do I create the output?